RasmusVeski/SAIL_agent_workshop/utils_documentation.md

 def get_trainable_state_dict(model: nn.Module) -> dict
 ```

 * **Usage:** Call this on your model before serializing.
-It filters out frozen layers (like the pre-trained MobileNet backbone) to save bandwidth.
+It filters out frozen layers (the pre-trained MobileNet backbone) to save bandwidth.

 ### `serialize_payload_to_b64(...)`
 Compresses and encodes weights for network transmission.